Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 • Contraction of pandemic viruses, such as COVID-19

-The Static Rate may only be applied through review and approval of an LOC SCSW, the ISFC unit, or the Accelerated Placement Team (APT).
+The Static Rate may only be applied through review and approval of an LOC SCSW, the ISFC unit, or the Placement Support Division (PSD)/Centralized Placement Program (CPP), formerly known as the Accelerated Placement Team (APT).

 Static criteria must have occurred within the preceding twelve (12) months.